adamsilver/fdpb/01-a-registration-form.md

 <input id="email" name="email" type="email">
 ```

-Failing to include a label means ignoring the needs of (visual and motor impaired) users.
+Failing to include a label means ignoring the needs of (motor and visually-impaired) users.
 Seeing as we're designing for people, we can use their ability (or lack thereof) as constraints that guide is to design robust experiences.
 After all, what helps some users often helps others, as is the case with the larger hit area.
 Even for those with fine motor control, a larger hit area is naturally easier to hit.

 ## Placeholders

 The `placeholder` attribute is intended to store a hint.
-It gives users extra guidance as to how to complete a field which is particularly useful for fields that have complex rules such as a password field (more on this shortly).
-As they are not real values, browsers give them a ‘greyed out’ aesthetic so that they can be differentiated from user-entered values.
+It gives users extra guidance when filling out a field&mdash;particularly useful for fields that have complex rules such as a password field (more on this shortly).
+As they are not real values, browsers give them a ‘grayed out’ aesthetic so that they can be differentiated from user-entered values.

 ![Placeholder example from above](.)

 Hints, unlike labels, are optional and shouldn't be used as a matter of course.
 Just because the placeholder attribute exists doesn't mean we have to use it.
-For example, you don't need a placeholder of ‘Enter your first name’ as a hint when the label is ‘First name’.
-It's perfectly clear on its own.
+For example, you don't need a placeholder of ‘Enter your first name’ as a hint when the label is ‘First name’&mdash;that's needless duplication.

 ![Placeholder and label with same value](.)

-Placeholders appeal to designers because of their minimal aesthetic and the fact they save space.
+Placeholders appeal to designers because of their minimal, space-saving aesthetic.
 This is because placeholder text is placed *inside* the field.
-Sometimes, designers use placeholders instead of labels.
-Using them this way is fatal, but actually, using them at all is problematic for many reasons.
+But, there are many with using the placeholder attribute as a way to show a hint.

 First, they disappear when the user types.
-The password hint is essential, and if it disappears, it's going to be easy to forget which could cause errors.
-Users often mistake placeholder text for a value[^], causing them to skip the field only to be shown an error later.
-Grey text lacks sufficient contrast making them generally hard-to-read.
+Disappearing text is naturally hard to remember which could cause errors if for example the user forgets to satisify one of the password rules.
+Users often mistake placeholder text for a value[^], causing them to skip the field, which again, would cause errors.
+Gray-on-white text lacks sufficient contrast making it generally hard-to-read[^].
 And to top it off, some browsers don't support them, some screen readers don't announce them and long hint text may get cut off.

-That's a lot of problems for something that seems so innocent on the face of it.
-All content, especially a helpful form hint, shouldn't be considered a ‘nice to have’ enhancement.
-Instead of using the placeholder attribute, we can place the hint text inside the `<label>` as follows:
+That's a lot of problems for something that is essentially just text.
+All content, especially a form hint, shouldn't be considered a ‘nice to have’.
+So instead of using placeholders, it's better to put hint text inside the label and outside the control:

 ![Hint pattern](.)